cortexproject/cortex/docs/configuration/arguments.md

 - `max_inflight_push_requests` \ `-ingester.instance-limits.max-inflight-push-requests`

   Limit the maximum number of requests being handled by an ingester at once.
 This setting is critical for preventing ingesters from using an excessive amount of memory during high load or temporary slow downs.
+When this limit is reached, new requests will fail with an HTTP 500 error.

 ## Storage